UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/collection.rst

 *******************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_CollectionActuator`.
+   See the Python reference of this logic brick in :class:`SCA_CollectionActuator`.

 The *Collection Actuator* manages the what the user can see through their view.
 This can be a inventory, ammunition and other UI.